BNSC1/android-notes/README.md

     - singleInstance: create a new activity in a new task

-Context: context of the state of the app, get info about activity and application, access resources, preferences, room, both Activity, and Application extend Context
+Context: context of the state of the app, get info about activity and application, access resources, preferences, room, both Activity, and Application
+Context

 `applicationContext`: for reference by singleton class e.g. room, datastore